Clinical Research in Type 1 Diabetes

 - Beena Akolkar, Ph.D.
 Clinical research in the prevention and immunopathogenesis of Type 1 Diabetes and the genetics and genomics of Type 1 and Type 2 Diabetes

 - Ellen Leschek, M.D.
-Type 1 diabetes clinical research; inborn errors of metabolism
+Type 1 and type 2 diabetes clinical research

 - Lisa M. Spain, Ph.D.
-Etiology and pathogenesis of type 1 diabetes and other autoimmune endocrine diseases
+Disease-modifying clinical trials in type 1 diabetes, etiology and pathogenesis of type 1 diabetes

 Recent Funding OpportunitiesView More Recent Funding Opportunities